 Traditional vs. app-based card machine

-Paymentsense offers a selection of Ingenico and Spire terminals, classed into whether it’s a stationary, portable or mobile model. iZettle only has one card machine, the iZettle Reader.
+Paymentsense offers a selection of Ingenico and Spire terminals, classed into whether it’s a stationary, portable or mobile model. iZettle only has one card machine, the iZettle Reader 2.

-Of Paymentsense’s mobile terminals, Ingenico iWL221 is the smallest one offered.
-It can be used anywhere with a 3G/GPRS connection as it functions via an inbuilt SIM card.
-It comes ready to use immediately, with unlimited data provided by Paymentsense, software installed and account set up before it arrives in the post.
+Paymentsense’s mobile terminal of choice is Ingenico Move 3500.
+It can be used anywhere with a 3G/GPRS connection as it functions via a built-in SIM card.
+It comes ready to use immediately with unlimited data provided by Paymentsense, software installed and account set up before it arrives in the post.
 The terminal has a receipt printer built in, which Paymentsense provides receipt printer rolls for.
 You can use the card machine independently from a point of sale.

-Similarly, iZettle Reader functions through a mobile network provider or WiFi, but through a Bluetooth-connected mobile phone or tablet running the iZettle Go app.
-The card reader does not function on its own – it is auto-activated when you tap for checkout in the mobile app and the card reader is in the vicinity of the phone.
+Similarly, iZettle Reader 2 functions through a mobile network provider or WiFi, but it requires a Bluetooth-connected mobile phone or tablet running the iZettle Go app.
+The card reader does not function on its own – it is auto-activated when tapping for checkout in the mobile app and the card reader is in the vicinity of the phone.
 For this to work smoothly, you pair the card reader with the phone in advance of the first payment.